 A water supply emergency is issued when water in the public water supply system may need to be preserved to protect public health, public safety, or environmental health.
 Circumstances that may warrant a water supply emergency include:

-- natural conditions such as drought or low stream flows
+- Natural conditions such as drought or low stream flows

-- serious operational challenges such as pump failures or main breaks
+- Serious operational challenges such as pump failures or main breaks

-- contamination of water supply sources
+- Contamination of water supply sources

-- fighting fires that may require extraordinary amounts of water for an extended period
+- Fighting fires that may require extraordinary amounts of water for an extended period

 Water supply emergencies may be localized in a specific area or can affect the entire public water system.
 They are temporary and can last for hours, days, or longer; the length depends on a variety of factors and conditions.

-When a water supply emergency affects the water available for outdoor use, customers are prohibited from using water outdoors for any purpose.
+Outdoor use – When a water supply emergency affects the water available for outdoor use, customers are prohibited from using water outdoors for any purpose.
 Automatic irrigation systems, water features, etc. must be shut off until further notice.

-If a water supply emergency affects the water available for indoor use, customers are asked to only use water for essential indoor purposes, such as drinking and limited flushing and bathing.
+Indoor use – If a water supply emergency affects the water available for indoor use, customers are asked to only use water for essential indoor purposes, such as drinking and limited flushing and bathing.
 Water should not be used for dish washing, laundry, in-home water features, and other nonessential purposes.

-Water Supply Emergency Fine and Shutoff Schedule
+Water Supply Emergency Fine & Shutoff Schedule

 If outdoor water use has been banned, any water used outdoors constitutes a violation of the water supply emergency and can result in the shut off of your water service.

-1st Violation: Warning, notice of potential disconnection.
+- 1st Violation = Warning, notice of potential disconnection.

-2nd Violation: Disconnection.
+- 2nd Violation = Disconnection.